 The admissions committee of your desired colleges are very busy people; they read and evaluate hundreds of applications every single day, bringing in students who will be a good fit for their institution.

 Your application file and the letter of intent is the first thing they see about you as a potential applicant, and since they get a lot of letters to review, you should create yours in a way that convinces them to choose you.

-Your letter needs to be informative, interesting, have a personal touch, and most importantly, specify why you want to join this program and why you would be the perfect candidate.
+Your letter needs to be informative and interesting, have a personal touch, and, most importantly, specify why you want to join this program and why you would be the perfect candidate.